automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Alternate-Install-Debian.md

 * 209 – The script found that /opt/arm directory existed, but the user declined to allow the script to delete it and proceed with a fresh installation of A.R.M.
 The script exited without installing A.R.M., but having installed MakeMKV and all of the Debian packages that are prerequisites.
-* 210 – The script was called with the `[-p {PortNumber}]` option, but the supplied port number was between 1 and 1024, these are system-reserved ports.
 * 211 – The script was called with the `[-f {ForkName}]` option, but the script could not confirm the existence of the fork.
 It looked for it on GitHub at: https://github.com/{ForkName}/automatic-ripping-machine
 * 212 – The script was called with the `[-t {TagName}]` option, but the script could not confirm the existence of the